OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/qa/var.md

 ---
 title: var
-description: The page provides a comprehensive guide on the usage of 'var' command for calculating Value at Risk (VaR) of selected stocks.
+description: "The page provides a comprehensive guide on the usage of 'var' command" for calculating Value at Risk (VaR) of selected stocks.
 It includes details on parameters, usage, and examples.
 keywords: